 Battery and Charger

 Unlike power tools, many two-way radios are still operating on Ni-Cad and Ni-MH battery packs.
 However, Midland went with the more reliable and longer-lasting lithium-ion technology.
-The included 3.7 volt lithium-ion battery is rated at 1800 milliamps, giving it a total capacity of 6.66 watt hours.
+The included 3.7-volt lithium-ion battery is rated at 1800 milliamps, giving it a total capacity of 6.66 watt-hours.
 According to Midland, you can expect to get up to 21 hours of talk time from this battery pack.

-Each of the new radios comes with its own charger that will allow you to charge the battery on board the radio and a spare battery with two ports.
+Each of the new radios comes with its own charger that will allow you to charge the battery onboard the radio and a spare battery with two ports.
 The battery simply slides and locks onto the back of the radio, so if you’re rotating batteries it’s not difficult or time-consuming to swap them out.

 Two optional pieces are included with the package and I would recommend keeping both installed, particularly for use on the jobsite.
 The first is a belt clip.
 This is pretty much a no-brainer in any application.
 You’ll need a small Phillips head screwdriver to remove the two screws at the top of the back in order to install the clip.
 The mounting bracket doesn’t sit nicely over the screw holes and you have to fight a little bit to flatten it out.
 This is a small inconvenience considering that it gives the clip better holding strength.

-The second optional these is a lanyard.
-The Midland BizTalk doesn’t have the look of a radio that’s designed to to survive a drop of more than one or two meters, so you’ll want to make sure that you and your crew keep it securely fastened to your wrist when in use at heights above ground level.
+The second optional accessory is a lanyard.
+The Midland BizTalk doesn’t have the look of a radio that’s designed to survive a drop of more than one or two meters, so you’ll want to make sure that you and your crew keep it securely fastened to your wrist when in use at heights above ground level.